hyperledger/fabric/docs/source/build_network.rst

 How do I see these transactions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check the logs for the CLI docker container.
+Check the logs for the CLI Docker container.

 .. code:: bash